ThatTonybo/BeamAdvisor/docs/index.md

 ## Download
 You can find Beam Advisor on the [BeamNG.drive repository]()

-## Feature/bug tracking
+## Feature requests & bugs
-If you have found a bug or want to suggest a feature or change, use the [GitHub issues](https://github.com/ThatTonybo/BeamAdvisor/issues)
+If you have found a bug or want to suggest a feature or change, use the [GitHub issues](https://github.com/ThatTonybo/BeamAdvisor/issues) page

-Or, see the [Trello board]() for up to date tracking of current progress
+## Credits
+- Toastery for the majority of the navigation code, and for help with navigation-related issues throughout
+- Hippity for converting the vehicle marker to a SVG

+## License
+(c) 2022 ThatTonybo.
+Licensed under the MIT License.
+This is not endorsed by or related to SCS Software, Euro Truck Simulator 2 or American Truck Simulator in any way, shape or form.